igeorge0902/Gateway/dalogin/README.md

 (Release Candidate)

-#Tested (with Apache httpd fronting Tomcat or GlassFish): OK!
+#Tested (with Apache httpd fronting Tomcat, GlassFish and wildFly 10.*): OK!
+- for full description see the master branch

 Questions:
 igeorge1982@gmail.com